kevinkoosk/mycontacts/README.md

 1. Upload everything to your server.
 2. Run initialize.php.
-3. Set up the admin user, and it will delete itself.
+3. Set up the admin user, after which initialize.php will be deleted.
 4. Use the app.

+## Disclaimer

+I'm not a coder, this was created with the assistance of AI.